 By default, Experience Manager searches the folder selected and all sub-folders.

 Type of Asset Select Scene7 to browse Scene7 content.
 This option is only available if Scene7 has been configured.

 Configuration If you have more than one Scene7 configuration defined in Cloud Services, you can select it here.
 As a result the folder will change based on the configuration you have chosen.

 Asset type Within the Scene7 browser, you can filter results to include any of the following: images, templates, videos, and adaptive video sets.
-If you do not select any asset type, AEM by default searches all asset types.
+If you do not select any asset type, Experience Manager by default searches all asset types.

 In the classic UI, you can also search for Flash and FXG.
 Filtering for these in the touch-optimized UI is currently not supported.